JaeWong91/MyMovie/README.md

-MyMovie
+# MyMovie

+![] *insert website preview here

 This is a movie review website for all movie fans.
+Visitors of the site can search and view reviews and ratings for all kinds of movies, even without a registered account.
+If a user would like to write a review of their own, a registered account is required.
+Once registered, the user is able to write reviews and see their written reviews on their profile page.
+They will also have the ability to edit existing reviews, or remove them.

+# User Experience (UX)

+## User Stories

 Code source: